FarmBot-Docs/farmbot-genesis/v0.7/V0.7-Assembly-Instructions/assembly-preparation.md

 ---
 title: "Assembly Preparation"
 slug: "assembly-preparation"
-excerpt: "Preliminary steps to take before assembling the major components of your FarmBot"
+description: "Preliminary steps to take before assembling the major components of your FarmBot"
 ---

 * toc